How to Stop Unwanted Calls and Messages

 Stopping Harassing Cell Phone Calls and Text Messages

-Spammers and persistent marketers are not the only source of unwanted calls and messages.
+Spammers and persistent marketers are not the only sources of unwanted calls and messages.
 Other individuals may choose to harass you.
 Harassing another individual via their cell phone is illegal.
 If you've asked a caller to stop, ignored them, and still receive calls or messages, you should report it to your cellular company.

 Your company can often assist in getting a caller blocked or, if necessary, help track the caller.
 The police should also be notified for your safety.
 Keeping a record of the dates, times, and a description of any call is advisable for assisting in any investigation or prosecution.
 Phone recording services are also available to keep evidence if things become serious.

-In some cirumstances it is advisable to change your cell phone number.
+In some circumstances, it is advisable to change your cell phone number.

 Kids and Harassing Cell Phone Calls and Text Messages

 Young children who are given a cell phone sometimes have one that doesn't connect to the internet and thus the risk of spam is greatly reduced.

 However, when more sophisticated phones enter the picture, risks increase.
 Kids need to be well versed in how to handle any inappropriate messages and calls and should be advised of some of the "rules" listed above for starters.